 Xiimbalil Ja ’is an annual festival in Yucatán, derived from the photos of Joram Mennes.
 "Paseo en Agua" seeks to provide, through underwater photos of Cenotes, a better knowledge about them.
 All this in his call to protect the Yucatán aquifer - Unique in the world.

-In 2021, the photos will be exhibited on Paseo Reforma, in October.
-This will be done between the Angel of Independence and Diana.
+In 2021, the photos will be exhibited on Paseo de la Reforma, in October.
+This will be done between the Angel of Independence and the Diana sculpture.